erngvq/Python-Fun/README.md

 ```
 ---
 ### Map, Filter, Reduce
-The <code>map()</code> function returns a map object (which is an iterator) of the results after applying the given function to each item of a given iterable
+The <code>map()</code> function returns a map object (which is an iterator) of the results after applying the given function to each item of a given iterable.
 ```python
 # This script strips the last digit of each integer in the given list
 lst = [42, 239, 365, 50]